teckel12/LuaTelemetry/README.md

 * Works with all FrSky telemetry receivers (X-series and D-series) and all FrSky Taranis transmitters
 * Launch/pilot-based model orientation and location indicators (great for lost orientation/losing sight of your model)
 * Compass-based direction indicator (with compass on multirotor or fixed-wing with GPS)
-* Pilot view which includes attitude indicator as well as pilot-familiar layout of additional data
+* Pilot view (glass cockpit) which includes attitude indicator as well as pilot-familiar layout of additional data
 * Bar gauges for Fuel (% battery mAh capacity remaining), Battery voltage, RSSI strength, Transmitter battery, GPS accuracy (HDOP), Variometer (and Altitude for X9D, X9D+ and X9E transmitters)
 * Display and voice alerts for flight modes and flight mode modifiers (altitude hold, heading hold, home reset, etc.)
 * Voice notifications for % battery remaining (based on current), voltage low/critical, high altitude, lost GPS, ready to arm, armed, disarmed, etc.